manish08kr/Bank-Administration-System-/README.md

 A simple Java Swing + JDBC project that simulates bank account operations like add, delete, deposit, withdraw, and balance check.

+### Swing
+- Swing is a GUI (Graphical User Interface) toolkit for Java
+- It’s a Java GUI library (aka toolkit), built into the Java Standard Edition (javax.swing)

 ## Features

 - Create new bank accounts